-Dr. Cooley and Dr. Vick offer various treatments for mild to moderate cases of gum disease.
-They also work closely with a periodontist in Germantown, TN for more serious cases.
+Dr. Cooley offers various treatments for mild to moderate cases of gum disease.
+They also work?closely with a periodontist in Germantown, TN for more serious cases.
 They can also provide diagnostic testing, including oral cancer screenings, to help catch any periodontal issues early.
 To schedule an appointment and learn more about gum health, contact us today.

 Bacteria that accumulates on your teeth becomes a hardened substance called plaque.
 If left untreated, bacterial plaque begins to accumulate below your gum line.
 In the early stages of gum disease, called gingivitis, you may experience irritation, swelling, bleeding, and bad breath as the plaque creates infection below your gum line.

 As the bacteria continue to spread, gingivitis becomes fully developed gum disease, or periodontitis.
 During this stage, bacteria may begin to eat away at your tissue, leading to a receding gum line, weakened teeth, and eventually tooth loss.
 Gum disease has been linked to a higher risk for heart disease, stroke, and Alzheimer’s Disease.
 Additionally, gum disease has been linked in pregnant women to children born with low birth weight.

 While gum disease does not necessarily mean a patient will develop other conditions, the bacteria it creates are harmful to the body and can be easily maintained with proper care.